An exploration of hot issues seen across our practitioner community and their companies over the last 6 months.

 • Governance, ownership and accountability of the plan.

 • Prioritized and scalable technology applications (current and future).

 These are the current top issues we are seeing with our practitioner community.
 The SEC has assisted with these challenges by providing leadership and subject-matter-expertise to enable Security to evolve and create mature programs consistent with successful practices.

-Elizabeth Lancaster-Brisson is Director of Tier 1 Services and Projects, Security Executive Council.
+Response provided by Elizabeth Lancaster-Brisson is Director of Tier 1 Services and Projects, Security Executive Council.